-First author (year) [ref] Study design Participants Main results Conclusion Dyer (2013) [27] Randomized Controlled Trial Adult patients with cancer $(n = 115)$ Reflexology was found to be no less effective than aromatherapy massage for measure yourself concerns and wellbeing (MYCaW) first concerns.
+First author (year) [ref] Study design Participants Main results Conclusion traditional medical treatments and executed by an expert.
+Dyer (2013) [27] Randomized Controlled Trial Adult patients with cancer $(n = 115)$ Reflexology was found to be no less effective than aromatherapy massage for measure yourself concerns and wellbeing (MYCaW) first concerns.
 There was no statistical difference between groups for MYCaW second concerns or overall well-being scores.
 Reflexology appears to be as effective as aromatherapy massage for this patients' self-selected problems and concerns.
 Stephenson (2003) [28] Randomized Controlled Trial (pilot study) Patients with metastatic cancer $\left(n=35\right)$ An analysis of variance of baseline-adjusted post- treatment measurements revealed that pain scores were lower by 2.4 more points in the treatment group than in the control group immediately after intervention.
 However, adjusting for baseline pain levels, there was no statistically significant effect at 3 h after intervention or at 24 h after intervention.
 Foot reflexology was found to have a positive immediate effect for patients with metastatic cancer who report pain.
 Whatley (2016) [29] Non-randomized, Uncontrolled Clinical Trial (single-group test) Women with breast cancer who had developed secondary lymphoedema $(n=26)$ A significant reduction in the volume of the affected arm was identified at follow-up compared to baseline.
 This reduction in volume appeared to be maintained for more than six months.
 Participant concerns were significantly reduced and their wellbeing significantly increased.
 Reflexology lymphatic drainage may be a useful intervention for breast-cancer related lymphoedema although the results could not be attributed to the reflexology intervention because of research design limitations.
-Hodgson (2012) [30] Randomized Controlled Trial (pilot study) Adult patients with cancer $(n = 18)$ Both Reflexology and Swedish Massage resulted in significant declines in salivary cortisol and pain and improvements in mood.
+Hodgson (2012) [30] Randomized Controlled Trial (pilot study) Adult patients with cancer $(n=18)$ Both Reflexology and Swedish Massage resulted in significant declines in salivary cortisol and pain and improvements in mood.
 Preliminary data suggest that studies of Swedish Massage Therapy and Reflexology are feasible in this population.
-Ross (2002) [31] Randomized Controlled Trial (pilot study) Patients with advanced cancer $\left(n=17\right)$ The touch therapies of reflexology and foot massage to be pleasurable additions to specialist palliative day care that are popular with patients.
-Symptom distress score results aren't different between groups apart from a significantly greater improvement in appetite and mobility in the foot massage group.
-Patients in both groups generally enjoyed their therapy and there were few possible adverse effects.
+Ross (2002) [31] Randomized Controlled Trial (pilot study) Patients with advanced cancer $\left(n=17\right)$ to be pleasurable additions to specialist palliative day although both may lead to temporary relaxation and nonspecific well-being.